elabftw/elabdoc/doc/user-guide.rst

    * - Allow booking this resource
      - This is a general toggle to allow booking of the resource
    * - Allow overlapping slots
-     - Control wether it is allowed to have more than one booking slot at the same time
+     - Control whether it is allowed to have more than one booking slot at the same time
    * - Maximum slot time (in minutes)
      - Maximum number of minutes allowed for a single booking slot
    * - Maximum per-user future slot allowed
      - Number of future slots allowed for a particular user/resource couple
    * - Allow cancelling a booking slot
-     - Control wether users are allowed to cancel a booking
+     - Control whether users are allowed to cancel a booking
    * - Minimum time before a slot can be cancelled (in minutes)
      - If "now" is closer than this number of minutes to the start of the event, it will not be possible to cancel it